eharada/Data_Viz_Redesign_Project/README.md

 Future Features: <br/>
 1. Get data on a county level to see if certain counties in California differ from each other.
 Does Silicon Valley offer more wellness programs than the more rural areas?
 2. Get data for specific companies/industries to see if mental health support differs between more technological companies.
 3. Compare age to see if the younger generation feels more comfortable speaking up about their mental health concerns.
-Does the younger generation demand more which leads to more changes in companies?
+Does the younger generation demand more, which leads to more changes in companies?